 procedure would want to return true if there has been at least one

-since the last physical page was produced, to emit
+showpage since the last physical page was produced, to emit

 the final partial page.
 The only other defined reason code, 1, is associated

-, which is now deprecated and in level 3 has the
+with copypage, which is now deprecated and in level 3 has the

-same meaning as showpage
+same meaning as showpage.

-How the protocol extends to nested BeginPage
+How the protocol extends to nested BeginPage is straightforward.

-At every time the interpreter normally calls BeginPage
+At every time the interpreter normally calls BeginPage,

 the effect of executing all installed BeginPage